Man Alleges That Kodak Black Stole His ‘Heartbeat’ Girlfriend Mellow Rackz Amid Engagement Rumors ‘It’s Crazy’

 Kodak has not posted the woman at all.

-Following Mellow’s public displays of affection with Kodak, a man under the Insta-handle @Realryte_mula claimed that Mellow was actually HIS girl that Kodak stole away from him.
+Following Mellow’s public displays of affection with Kodak, a man under the Insta-handle @Acechuc_ claimed that Mellow was actually HIS girl that Kodak stole away from him.

 According to the man, he was JUST with Mellow Rackz a.k.a. “his heartbeat” on Sunday for Valentine’s Day.
 With that, he was SHOCKED to see her with someone else.